iw-tom/policies/ISO-27001/README.md

-# Infinity Works - Information Security Management System
+# Opus Works - Information Security Management System

-## Overview
-OK, now before you panic about the sheer volume of reading that lays ahead of you we do actually want you to take this a little seriously.
-As Ron would say "it's kind of a big deal!"

-So grab a cuppa, sit comfortably and start reading.

 ## Why are we implementing ISO27001?
 For one it'll make sure we don't get into any unnecessary trouble and perhaps do something accidental that might implicate a person, our company or a client.